We're here for families in Liverpool with a mum or dad in prison

 One-to-one support for children with a parent in prison

 Our specialist team is here to provide one-to-one support for children and teens who have a family member in prison.
-They might find hard to talk to parents, grandparents, teachers or siblings about what they’re going through and how they’re feeling – and that's where we come in.
+They might find it hard to talk to parents, grandparents, teachers or siblings about what they’re going through and how they’re feeling – and that's where we come in.

 Each child or teen we support is given their own family worker, who’s trained to help them understand how they’re feeling, understand the ‘whys’ in a way that is appropriate for them, process their emotions and come to terms with what’s going on, in their own time and their own way, without any judgement.